Using Books When Teaching English to Children

 11. Fiction and non-fiction books

-Have some fiction and non-fiction books in a box or container for children to pick up and browse.
-If possible have these in a specific reading or quiet area.
+Provide a selection of fiction and non-fiction books in a box or container for children to browse.
+If possible, keep these in a designated reading or quiet area.

 12. Photographs

-Take photos of the children and make a class book about them.
-Use simple sentences, for example:
+Take photos of the children and create a class book using simple sentences, such as:

-Always ensure you have written permission from the parents (or from the parents via the school) to take and use any photographs of the children in your lessons.
+Always make sure you have written permission from parents (or via the school) before taking or using any photographs.

-Even if the children can’t read independently, the book will soon become familiar.
-They will quickly know it by heart and enjoy “reading” and sharing it together, learning how a book works, and seeing that the words in print tell a story.
-I can assure you this book will be chosen again and again!
+Even if children can’t read independently, the book will soon become familiar.
+They’ll enjoy “reading” it together, learning how books work, and seeing that printed words tell a story.
+This type of book is often chosen again and again.

 13. Bring in books from home

-Invite the children to bring in their favourite book from home to show everyone.
-Look at the books together and talk about the front cover, what the book might be about, the characters, and so on.
-Even if the children can’t understand everything, the illustrations will provide support.
-Look at the text and compare it with English – for example, ask the children if it looks the same or different.
+Invite children to bring in a favourite book from home to share with the class.
+Look at the cover together and talk about what the book might be about, the characters, and the pictures.

 14. Think outside the box (or book!)